CBEP-SoCB-Details/Presumpscot_WQ/Analysis/E.coli_Analysis.md

 ```

 What that shows is the assumptions of pooled variances for calculating
-error bars is not wildly unreasonable.
+error bars are not wildly unreasonable.
 While a few sites are more
 variable, variation at all sites are within a factor of one and one half
 to two or so.
 There is no indication that (on the log scale) sites with
 higher concentrations of bacteria have higher standard deviations too.